No-regret Exploration in Contextual Reinforcement Learning: ONLINE ESTIMATES AND CONFIDENCE SET CONSTRUCTION

 where $y_t$ is the one-hot representation of the observed sample in round $t$.
 This loss function preserves the strong convexity of $\Phi$ with respect to $W x_t$ and is a proper loss function \citep{agarwal2013selective}:

 Since our aim is computational and memory efficiency, we carefully follow the Online Newton Step \citep{hazan2007logarithmic} based method proposed for $0/1$ rewards with logistic link function in \cite{zhang2016online}.
-While deriving the confidence set in this extension to GLMs, we use properties of multinomial vectors in various places in the analysis which eventually saves a factor of $S$.
+While deriving the confidence set in this extension to GLMs, we use properties of categorical vectors in various places in the analysis which eventually saves a factor of $S$.
 The online update scheme is shown in Algorithm~\ref{alg:GLM-ONS}.
 Interestingly, note that for tabular MDPs, where $d=\alpha=1$ and $\Phi(y) = \tfrac{1}{2}\|y\|^2_2$, with $\eta=1$, we would recover the empirical average distribution as the online estimate.

-Along with the estimate $W_{t+1}$, we can also construct a high probability confidence set as follows: \begin{theorem}[Confidence set for $W^*$] For the estimation procedure in Algorithm~\ref{alg:GLM-ONS}, for all timesteps $t=1,2,\ldots$, with probability at least $1-\delta$, we have:
+Along with the estimate $W_{t+1}$, we can also construct a high probability confidence set as follows: \begin{theorem}[Confidence set for $W^*$] In Algorithm~\ref{alg:GLM-ONS}, for all timesteps $t=1,2,\ldots$, with probability at least $1-\delta$, we have:

 where